cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/08_light_effect/index.md

 }
 ```

-For the sake of these clarity, these screenshots show only the `LightBuffer` as full screen.
+For the sake of clarity, these screenshots show only the `LightBuffer` as full screen.
 Here, we can see the distance based return value.
 ![Figure 8.4: Showing the distance from the center of the light in the red channel](./images/point-light-dist.png)

 That starts to look like a light, but in reverse.
 Create a new variable, `falloff` which inverts the distance.
 The `saturate` function is shorthand for clamping the value between `0` and `1`.